MidTennSol/national-park-directory-live/src/content/blog/2025-05-19-cumberland-gap.md

 tags: ["Cumberland Gap National Historical Park", "Kentucky", "Tennessee", "Virginia", "Hiking", "History", "Mountains"]
 featured: false
 draft: false
+faqs:
+  - question: "What are the operating hours and entrance fees for Cumberland Gap National Historical Park?"
+    answer: "The park is open 24 hours year-round, but the visitor center operates from 9:00 AM to 5:00 PM daily.
+Entrance to the park is free.
+The visitor center is closed on Thanksgiving Day, Christmas Day, and New Year's Day."
+  - question: "How long are the hiking trails at Cumberland Gap?"
+    answer: "Trails range from easy 0.5-mile walks to challenging 8-mile hikes.
+Popular options include the Gap Cave Tour (guided, 1 hour), Tri-State Peak Trail (2.4 miles), and the Daniel Boone Trail (4.5 miles).
+Choose based on your fitness level and time available."
+  - question: "Can I take the Gap Cave tour year-round?"
+    answer: "Gap Cave tours are seasonal, typically offered from April through October, weather permitting.
+Tours require advance reservations and have limited capacity.
+The cave maintains a constant 58°F temperature, so bring a light jacket even in summer."
+  - question: "Is Cumberland Gap suitable for families with young children?"
+    answer: "Yes!
+The visitor center offers family-friendly exhibits and short, easy trails like the Wilderness Road Trail.
+The Gap Cave tour is suitable for children 6 and older.
+Picnic areas and restrooms are available throughout the park."
+  - question: "What historical significance does Cumberland Gap have?"
+    answer: "Cumberland Gap was the main gateway through the Appalachian Mountains for westward expansion.
+Daniel Boone blazed the Wilderness Road through the gap in 1775, and over 300,000 pioneers passed through between 1775-1810.
+It's often called 'The Doorway to the West.'"
+  - question: "What should I bring for my visit to Cumberland Gap?"
+    answer: "Bring comfortable hiking shoes, water, weather-appropriate clothing, and a camera.
+For cave tours, bring a light jacket.
+Insect repellent is recommended during warmer months.
+The visitor center has restrooms and a gift shop."
 ---

 # How to Plan Your Visit to Cumberland Gap National Historical Park